-Fibre Channel.
+Fibre Channel (FC).
 A bi-directional, full-duplex, point-to-point, serial data channel structured for high performance capability.
-Physically, Fibre Channel interconnects devices, such as host systems and servers, FC hubs and disk arrays, through ports, called N\Ports, in one of three topologies: a point-to-point link, an arbitrated loop, or a cross point switched network, which is called a fabric.
+Physically, Fibre Channel interconnects devices, such as host systems and servers, FC hubs and disk arrays, through ports, called node ports (N_ports), in one of three topologies: a point-to-point link, an arbitrated loop, or a cross point switched network, which is called a fabric.
 FC can interconnect two devices in a point-to-point topology, from two to 126 devices in an arbitrated loop.
-FC is a generalized transport mechanism that can transport any existing protocol, such as SCSI, in FC frames.
+FC is a generalized transport mechanism that can transport any existing protocol, such as small computer system interface (SCSI), in FC frames.

-Fibre Channel Protocol for SCSI (FCP).
+Fibre Channel Protocol (FCP) for small computer system interface (SCSI).
 A high-level Fibre Channel mapping layer (FC-4) that uses lower-level Fibre Channel (FC-PH) services to transmit SCSI command, data, and status information between a SCSI initiator and a SCSI target across the FC link by using FC frame and sequence formats.